Kyan-Hamad/Kyan-Hamad/README.md

 ### Hi there 👋

+My name is Kyan Hamad and I am a former Biochemist moving to the Tech field.

+I am a student at Baruch College studying CIS with a focus on Cybersecurity.
+In my downtime, I like to create light fixtures or vinyl displays and incorporate LEDs throughout my NYC apartment.
+I flash esp32s with [WLED](https://github.com/Aircoookie/WLED) and solder LED strips to control the lighting.

+Take a look at my repositories to see any current/finished projects I've been working on!

 <!--
 **Kyan-Hamad/Kyan-Hamad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.